Austin R. Davis: Military career

-Davis was born on July 31, 1871 at Atlanta, Georgia as the son of Reverend Lucien Bonaparte and Caroline Matilda (née Clarke) Davis.
+Davis was born on July 31, 1871, at Atlanta, Georgia as the son of Reverend Lucien Bonaparte and Caroline Matilda (née Clarke) Davis.
 He began his military career upon his successful registration to the United States Naval Academy in the fall of 1887.
 Despite resigning on February 6, 1888, he would resume his studies on 21 May that same year before graduating on 3 June 1892.
 During his tenure as a cadet, he served in the sloop-of-war before the ship was wrecked off the coast of Colombia at the Roncador Cay on 16 February 1894.
-Following his commission as a second lieutenant of the United States Marine Corps on 1 June 1894, he continued his studies at the Officer Candidates School where he graduated on June 1895.
+Following his commission as a second lieutenant of the United States Marine Corps on 1 June 1894, he continued his studies at the Officer Candidates School where he graduated in June 1895.
 Prior to the outbreak of the Spanish-American War, Davis had been stationed within the within the docks of San Francisco on 15 July 1896.
 With the news of the sinking of the on 15 February 1898, the USS Oregon began its long journey to the Caribbean beginning on 19 March across Cape Horn before joining the rest of the North Atlantic Squadron on 24 May at Jupiter, Florida where he also made a telegram to his worried mother.
 Davis participated in the destruction of the remaining Spanish ships that had been stationed across the Caribbean Sea beginning on 3 July with the ship's participation in the Battle of Santiago de Cuba.
 He was promoted to captain on 4 November that same year and a later promotion to captain on 3 March 1899.